Skip to main content

 Lindenstraße 9–14, 10969 Berlin

-The collection includes 152 previously unknown magnetic tape cassettes.
+The Lanzmann Collection includes 152 previously unknown audio tape cassettes.
 They document the numerous interviews with survivors, perpetrators and others that Lanzmann and his assistants, Corinna Coulmas and Irena Steinfeldt, conducted in the 1970s during their years of research before filming began.
 Both the archive and the film, which made history when it appeared 40 years ago, were designated part of the world’s cultural heritage by UNESCO in 2023.

 Exhibition Information at a Glance